OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/troubleshooting.md

 This documentation provides troubleshooting recommendations for common issues, in particular those experienced when using MkDocs.
 See also the [Edit](edit.md) documentation for tips on editing Markdown content.

+## Troubleshooting a Hosted Web Site ##

+A website created with MkDocs is typically uploaded to the cloud to be hosted as a static website, for example using Amazon S3 and CloudFront.
+The following are common web site issues.

+### Web page does not show updates after uploading files ###

+Uploading a website to the cloud may not show the updated content when viewed in a web browser, even after refreshing the page.
+The following are possible solutions:

+1. Make sure that the content is updated in the server's cache.
+    For example, if using Amazon Web Services S3 and CloudFront, make sure that the files are invalidated in the CloudFront distribution.
+2. It may be necessary to do a hard refresh in the web browser using ***Ctrl F5***, in particular to refresh CSS files such as the custom MkDocs CSS file.

 ## Markdown Problems ##